vdempsey/Eloquent-JS-practice-exercises/README.md

 3. Bean Counting

 ##### CH4 DATA STRUCTURES: OBJECTS AND ARRAYS
-1. The sum of a Range
+1. The Sum of a Range
+2. Reversing an Array